Postgraduate Course

 • Statistics

-We will also consider applicants with any other 2:2 degree or above where there is two years' relevant work experience after graduating.
+We will also consider applicants with any other 2:2 degree or above where there is one year's relevant work experience after graduating.

 International & EU entry requirements